-Understand historical and global contexts of current social issues;
+- Understand historical and global context of privilege, oppression, poverty and social justice

-Show leadership through active participation in the community;
+- Demonstrate leadership through active participation in supporting community wellbeing

-Develop and appreciate creativity in work and problem solving.
+- Develop and appreciate creativity in expression, work, and problem-solving